javadbayat/tifftools/README.md

     cscript maketiff.js /b /o F:\collection.tiff

 After executing the command, the script will automatically examine all those File Explorer windows and detect the selected input image files.
 Then it will merge the input image files into one multipage TIFF file, which will be stored in the path `F:\collection.tiff`.

+By default, the resulting TIFF file is compressed using the **LZW** algorithm.
+If you wish to change the compression scheme of the output TIFF file, then you can append `/c:` to the command, followed by one of the supported compression schemes (**`CCITT3`, `CCITT4`, `RLE`, or `LZW`**), or append **`/c:0` or `/c:Uncompressed`**, so the output TIFF file will not be compressed at all.
+For example, the following command sets the compression scheme of the resulting TIFF file to `RLE`:

+    cscript maketiff.js /b /o F:\collection.tiff /c:RLE

+And the following command disables the compression of the resulting TIFF file:

+    cscript maketiff.js /b /o F:\collection.tiff /c:0

+**Note:** The compression schemes that can be specified with the `/c` parameter are case-sensitive.

+### After running the command
+After running the script with the aforementioned command, it generates some logs which are displayed in the Console window.
+The logs indicate the progress of the operation, as well as possible error messages.
+If the operation completes successfully, you will see the following message at the end of the logs:

+    [notice] Done!